 When your overall customer experience doesn’t measure up to what your customers expect from you, it can lead to reduced sales and a bad reputation.
 It may reflect on the quality of your product or highlight poor service from your team.
 Either way, it shows that your brand cares very little about your customers.
 And with 73% of consumers rating a good customer experience as a key factor in their brand loyalty, you don’t want to risk this.

 Improving customer satisfaction ultimately hinges on a company being able to close the gap between what customers expect and what a company actually provides.
 Here’s how you can do it:

 1. Listen to your customers

-Implementing a customer feedback survey that covers questions about your services, products, employees, return or delivery policies and even website usability is critical to understanding what you can do to improve your service.
-You may think that you have the customer experience nailed, but you’d be surprised at what your customers actually complain about.
+Implementing a customer feedback survey that covers questions about your services, products, employees, return or delivery policies, and even website usability is critical to understanding what you can do to improve your service.
+You may think that you have your customer experience nailed, but you could be surprised at what your customers are actually experiencing.
 These concerns will also likely vary, depending on customer profiles and demographics.

-The best customer support will ultimately depend on how well your frontline team members are able to deliver support to your customers.
-Therefore, it’s important to find out if your own employees are aware of what’s expected of them throughout the entire customer support journey.
+The best customer support will ultimately depend on how well your frontline agents are able to deliver support to your customers.
+Therefore, it’s important to find out if your own employees are aware of what’s expected of them throughout the entire customer support journey, as well as if they have everything they need to provide a great customer experience.
 This will help you see if everyone in your team understands the intent behind each stage of the customer experience and is aware of their assigned responsibilities.

 3. Experience the customer journey firsthand